AlexGlan/AlexGlan/README.md

-# ☁️ Hello there, I'm Alex!
+# Hello there, I'm Alex!

-I am an independent developer interested in full-stack development, database management, and Python/Bash automation.
+I am an independent developer interested in full-stack development.
 I love to explore and learn about new things.
 I also enjoy solving programming problems at LeetCode. 🌱

 ---